Skip to main content

 4. Electronic Prescription Management

+This tool allows patients to have easier access to prescription refills or reauthorization by allowing them to request either action through an electronic portal.
 The doctor can issue the approval virtually and dispatch the electronic prescription directly to the pharmacy.
 This tool allows the patient to receive a quick answer from their provider and allows the provider to free up time.

 5. Patient Website

+A patient website allows your patients to book appointments online, fill out patient information and history records online, and even pay their fees.
 This system allows the patient to stay engaged without having to interact with the practice in the office.
 It also cuts down on the duties of the receptionist and bookkeeper.

 In Summary

 Enhancing healthcare patient engagement is essential for improving the effectiveness of healthcare services and ensuring that patients actively participate in their care.
 Engaged patients are more informed, leading to better health outcomes and stronger provider-patient relationships.
+For assistance with patient engagement, contact Guideway Care.

 How to Measure Patient Satisfaction in Healthcare